 Fees

-- Prepayment penalty: Most lenders will charge a penalty if you pay off your loan before the close of the agreed term.
+- Prepayment penalties: Some lenders charge a fee if you pay off your loan early.

 CareCredit